The yield is the return on investment,

 Not seeking professional advice – in a highly specialised economy, it pays to leverage off the expertise of qualified, experienced professionals to support your investment decisions.
-This applies to seeking advice re finance structures (investment broker), legal entities, tax implications and ownership splits (accountant), estate planning and exit strategy (financial planner and accountant) and of course investment property choice, purchase and setup implementation with a property investment advisor.
+This applies to seeking advice re finance structures (investment broker), planner and accountant, legal entities, tax implications and ownership splits (accountant), estate planning and exit strategy (financial planner and accountant), and of course investment property choice, purchase and setup implementation with a property investment advisor.

 Not having a plan – It’s said that ‘it’s a long time on the golf course if you don’t know where the 18th hole is’!
 It’s the same in life.
 Do you simply want to wait and see what happens or do you want to take charge and have an influence over the outcomes and options in your life and the lives of your family?

 Investing allows you to identify that 18th hole and perhaps enjoy the 19th more!